Northern Guangxi Rich Food: Unlock Guilin’s Spicy, and Sour Flavors

 WinterPreserved radish in hearty pork belly braises

 Chinese dining etiquette is all about the little things.
-A local once told me:
+Here, locals says:

 “Never tap bowls with chopsticks—it mimics funeral food.”